chuxin0816/concurrent-map/README.md

 * Change from FNV-1 to the more recommended and widely used FNV-1a.
 * Set the default ShardCount to 128, as this value performs well in both read and write benchmarks.
 * New returns a pointer type, which is more customary
+* Add a PopAll method that returns all key-value pairs and cleans the map

 ## usage